-For people new to the martial arts, this will serve as an orientation to our school, how we teach, the customs and history of karate, and you will also learn fundamental techniques and self-defenses.
+For people new to the martial arts this will consist of an explanation about the customs and history of karate, an orientation to our school and how we teach, as well as learning some fundamental techniques and self-defenses.
 This course will give you a good idea if martial arts is something you would like to pursue, and if so you will be able to smoothly transition into regular classes.

 To set up an Introductory Course please contact us.

 Do I need a uniform to participate in the Introductory Course?

 No. Please wear comfortable clothing that you can work out in, such as sweat pants and a t-shirt.

 Once you start attending regular classes, you will need to wear a traditional white karate uniform.
 All female students (adults and juniors) are required to wear a clean white t-shirt under their uniform.

 We have uniforms available for $40 and t-shirts available for $15.

 I am an adult and don’t want to train with kids, do you have classes for me?